-Since there’s no minimum credit score requirement for taking out these home equity loans.
-Lenders are more concerned with whether the borrower can meet the ongoing property-related expenses needed to keep the home in good condition.
+Since there’s no minimum credit score requirement for taking out these home equity loans, lenders are more concerned with whether the borrower can meet ongoing property-related expenses that are required to keep the home in good condition.

 Borrowers with good credit history and no late payments for homeowner’s insurance, taxes, and mortgage payments in the last 24 months will typically have an easier journey through the financial assessment.
 Borrowers who have experienced financial hardships are still eligible for a reverse mortgage, but may undergo some loan structuring requirements.
-Lenders may take into account the borrower’s life expectancy when determining the structuring components of the loan if necessary.
+If necessary, lenders may take into account the borrower’s life expectancy when determining the structuring component of the loan.

 Before we look at the credit score requirements for a reverse mortgage, let’s dive deeper into the different types of reverse mortgage loans.